Learning Neural Networks by Neuron Pursuit: Additional Discussion and Results

-where the equality follows from $1$-positive homogeneity of the ReLU activation.
-Hence, the residual error is unchanged by this rescaling.
-To add a neuron in this case, the following two function will be maximized via projected gradient ascent:

 where we used $0$-homogeneity of $\sigma'(x)$.
 Thus, one objective is multiplied by $c$ and the other by $1/c$.
 If $c$ deviates sufficiently from $1$, the most dominant KKT point in this case can be different from the previous case, and consequently a different neuron will be added.
-In short, although rescaling preserves network output and stationarity, it can alter which neurons the NP algorithm chooses to add.
+In short, although rescaling preserves network output and stationarity, it can alter which neuron the NP algorithm chooses to add.

 The above discussion raises a natural question: what is the appropriate scaling of the weights?
-To answer this, we return to training via gradient flow.
+To answer this, we turn to gradient flow dynamics.
 For ReLU activation and small initialization, the norm of incoming and outgoing weights of each hidden neuron remains nearly balanced throughout training \citep{du_bal}.
-In fact, if weights are balanced at initialization, they stay balanced during the training.
-Consequently, an appropriate scaling is to ensure that the weights of each hidden neuron are balanced.
-However, gradient descent with large step-size and/or large number of iterations can produce unbalance in the weights.
-For such unbalanced weights, \citet{saul_bal} provides an algorithm that rescales the weight to get balanced weights, without altering the network output.
+In fact, if weights are balanced at initialization, they stay balanced during training.
+Consequently, an appropriate scaling is that the weights of each hidden neuron are balanced.
+However, gradient descent with large step-size and/or large number of iterations can produce imbalance.
+For such cases, we can apply the algorithm of \citet{saul_bal} to restore balance without altering the network's output.